Online Advanced Certificate Course in

 -

-This technique can be used to extract any herb or spice that you want to apply to the skin (assuming that the herb or spice is safe to use: see the safety lesson for this).
+This technique can be used to extract any herb or spice that you want to apply to the skin, provided the herb or spice is safe to use (see the safety lesson for details).

 -

-You do not need to grow, collect or harvest the herbs yourself: they are easily made using dried herbs that you buy from herb suppliers (check out your herbal class kit and supplier list for more details).
+You do not need to grow, collect, or harvest the herbs yourself; they can be easily prepared using dried herbs purchased from herb suppliers (check out your herbal class kit and supplier list for more details).

 -